 - Limit the use of styles to at most four: headlines, subheads, body copy, and captions. - The use of bold and italic fonts should be consistent and limited. - Choose fonts that support the theme of the interface. - Serif fonts (e.g. Times) are classical and formal.
-They are more legible than sansserif fonts and are good for body copy. - Sans-Serif fonts (e.g. Arial) are modern and informal.
+They are more legible than sans-serif fonts and are good for body copy. - Sans-Serif fonts (e.g. Arial) are modern and informal.
 Usually best for headlines. - Specialty fonts and typographic designs (e.g. logos) might have to be rasterized for distribution.
-Some applications, such as Flash, allow developers to embed fonts in their executable files (.swf). - Web fonts and SVG graphics are a good solution to the installed fonts problem.
+Some applications, such as Flash, allow developers to embed fonts in their executable files (.swf).